chandrashekhard17/gitgenius/README.md

-# gitgenius
-This is my first repository
-This is my first commit
+This is Chandrashekhar D
-this is chandrashekhar
+I learn data science masters 2.0 course with physicswallah This is my resources thing which i have studied through the course